ImoanO/testprocedure/docs/index.md

 3. Flatten the rice gently until it is flat.
 4. Layer salmon, carrots, and avocado on the rice.
 5. Roll the sushi tightly as shown in Figure 1.
-6. Wet a sharp knife and slice the roll into 6 to 8 pieces.
+6. Wet a sharp knife and slice the roll into six to eight pieces.
+7. Serve with soy sauce, wasabi paste, and pickled ginger.
 <p align="center">
  <img src="Figure1.png" width="156" height="156" title="">
 </p>